Metal detecting in creeks can be enjoyable and many times lucrative with the right gear. I have some valuable tips to share with you.

 - Use a detector with good discrimination so you know what targets to pass on.

-- Bring something to scoop with, even a sand scoop can work, short or long -handled depending on the depth of water you’ll be in.
+- Bring something to scoop with, even a sand scoop can work, short or long-handled depending on the depth of water you’ll be in.
+A sand scoop with a long handle is often referred to as a sand scoop shovel.

 - If you’re in freshwater, a VLF (very low frequency) detector is best.
 A PI detector would work better for salt water.